BRAIN INJURY ATTORNEYS

 Establishing a Claim for Brain Injury

 A brain injury is often the result of another person’s intentional conduct or negligence, and defective consumer products may also be a factor.
 In order to prove a cause of action for a brain injury rooted in negligence, a victim must prove:

-Damages in a Philadelphia Brain Injury Matter
+Damages You Can Recover in a Philadelphia Brain Injury Matter

 The damages element in a brain injury case founded in negligence is key because it relates to the amount of compensation a victim may recover from the responsible party.
 The legal concept of damages includes two primary categories:

 - Economic Damages: When losses are ascertainable by concrete evidence, they qualify as economic damages.
 The medical costs you incur from an initial treatment and ongoing care can be determined by bills.
 When you can’t work because of your brain injury, you may use past payroll details to prove lost wages.
 Economic damages have a financial track record.

 - Non-Economic Damages: As a victim of a brain injury, you may suffer unimaginable pain.
 Your discomfort cannot be assigned a dollar value because no one can assign a price tag to physical agony, emotional trauma, and the impact of your injuries on your relationships.

 Brain Injuries Are Unique Types of Personal Injury Cases

 Though it may weigh in at just about three pounds, the brain is the command center of the body.
 It controls everything we do, think, sense, and say.
 It manages all of our bodily functions, including vision, respiratory, circulation, digestion, immunity, muscle movement, and hormones.
 We experience the world through the brain, so any incident that causes injury to this vital organ can have serious consequences.

 Brain injury may result in the destruction or deterioration of brain cells due to two different factors: